 Abstract

 The impact of global temperature change on global wheat production has recently been assessed with different methods, scaling and aggregation approaches.
 Here we show that grid-based simulations, point-based simulations, and statistical regressions produce similar estimates of temperature impact on wheat yields at global and national scales.
-With a 1oC global temperature increase, global wheat yield is projected to decline by between 4.1% and 6.0%, a relatively narrow range considering the different methods used.
+With a 1°C global temperature increase, global wheat yield is projected to decline by between 4.1% and 6.0%, a relatively narrow range considering the different methods used.
 Projected temperature impacts from different methods were very similar for major wheat producing countries China, India, USA and France, but less so for Russia.
 At the location scale, the point-based method simulated higher responses to temperature than the grid-based method.
 Specifically, the point-based method tended to predict more yield loss with increasing temperature at cooler locations and less yield loss at warmer locations.
-However, both point-based and grid-based simulations, and to some extent the statistical regressions, were consistent in predicting that warmer regions are likely to suffer more yield reductions with increasing temperature than cooler regions.
+However, both point- and grid-based simulations, and to some extent statistical regressions, were consistent in predicting that warmer regions are likely to suffer more yield reductions with increasing temperature than cooler regions.
 By forming a multi-method ensemble, it was possible to quantify ‘method uncertainty’ in addition to model uncertainty.
-This significantly improves confidence in estimates of climate impacts on global food security where independent methods agree.
+This significantly improves confidence in estimates of climate impacts on global food security when independent methods agree.

 Significance Statement